 Once you have found the right flat or house to call home, you will need to pay a holding deposit of one week’s rent to state your intention, as well as providing more information to the agent about when you want to move.

 You will need to provide proof of your "Right to Rent" under the immigration act.

 You will be asked to give references to your prospective landlord and letting agent to confirm that you have rented in the past without any major problems.
 This is commonly completed online using a specialist reference company.
 As part of this process you will be asked to provide:

 - Three years' address history and Landlord details for any property rented in the last three years

 - Confirmation of employer and annual income (the reference companies will need to see that your annual salary is at least equal to the monthly rental multiplied by 30)

-- No adverse credit in the form of a county court judgment, bankruptcy order or similar
+- No adverse credit in the form of a county court judgment (CCJ), bankruptcy order or similar

-- If you're self-employed, either an accounts reference or to provide evidence of the last three years' tax return
+- If you're self-employed, either an accounts reference or evidence of tax returns for the last 3 years

 4. The deposit